 Second Semester - 15 Hours

 - *This course teaches structured computer programming in the C++ language.
 It emphasizes structured design, and procedural and data abstraction.
 It covers the fundamental control structures and data types in C++.
-Prerequisite: An algebra prerequisite (either MAT 081 with a grade of C or higher or two years of high school algebra with grades of C or higher or appropriate placement score) and CIS 150 or previous programming experience.
+Prerequisite: An algebra prerequisite (either MAT 081: Intermediate Algebra with a grade of C or higher or two years of high school algebra with grades of C or higher or appropriate placement score) and a programming prerequisite (either CIS 150: Fundamentals of Business Computer Programming or consent of instructor based on previous programming experience).
 3 Semester hour(s) Illinois Articulation Initiative (IAI): CS 911 Lecture/Lab Hours: 3 lec/week Course delivery mode: face-to-face

 - An advanced course in essay writing with emphasis on formal research, ENG 103 serves to develop a proficiency in the collection and selection of data as applied to the completion of a formal research paper.
 In addition, students receive instruction in logic and reasoning, including the fundamentals of argumentative and persuasive writing.
 Prerequisite: A grade of C or higher in ENG 101 or its equivalent or consent of instructor.
 3 Semester hour(s) Illinois Articulation Initiative (IAI): C1 901R Lecture/Lab Hours: 3 lec/week